 Skill: Using Mental Math Strategies to Divide a Whole Number by 10

-The ability to use mental math to divide by 10 is based on the 10:1 ratio that exists between place values.
-In order to properly represent this ratio, a place-value mat is used.
+The importance of mental math to divide by 10 is connected to the relationships that exist between place values.
+In order to properly represent this relationship, a place-value mat can be used.

 Dividing a whole number by 10 can be visualized as a shifting of the digit(s) to the right by one column on the place-value mat.